dsa-ou/m269-installer/README.md

 You should now be able to double click on the desktop shortcut to start Jupyter in your M269 folder.
-First, a PowerShell window opens where Jupyter writes its log messages, then your browser should open the Jupyter dashboard.
+First, a PowerShell window opens where Jupyter writes its log messages, then your browser should open the Jupyter dashboard, listing the contents of your M269 folder.
+If there’s a message about migrating to Notebook 7, click "don’t show anymore".
 You can now continue reading Section 1.3 of the book to learn how to use Jupyter.

 **Note for tutors:** You can create multiple shortcuts, each opening Jupyter in a different start folder, e.g. the eTMA marking folder.
 Follow the same steps as above for each shortcut, but in step 2.2, append also the intended start folder:
-` -file start.ps1 path/to/folder`.
+`-file start.ps1 path/to/folder`.
 If the path includes spaces, you must enclose it in quotes.

 ### 3.2 Terminal (Windows and Unix)